 The noise figure (NF) is dependent on the frequency you are trying to receive.
 A breakdown of expected noise figures by frequency is included in the product data sheet (linked below).

 How much power is required to operate LaNA?

 Power consumption ranges from about 50-80mA, depending on the input voltage.
 There are 3 power input options, including: DC power through a bias-tee capable SDR, the micro USB port, or DC barrel connector.

 I’m powering my LaNA externally via the USB port, but it doesn’t work when connected to my SDR.
 What’s happening?

-It is important to note that some SDRs would have their ESD protection diode tripped by LaNA when powered externally.
+It's important to note that some SDRs are designed such that their ESD protection diode is tripped when connected to LaNA when powered externally.
 You can still use the LNA with these SDRs of course, but you would need to install a DC block between the LaNA and SDR.
 This can be as simple as a low-distortion, high-quality capacitor in series with the RF path, should you prefer a DIY solution.

 Additional information is available on the product page and in the product data sheet.

 Can’t find the information you need?
 Contact our friendly Customer Support Team using the Support chat window in the bottom-right corner of the page.
 One of our Customer Support Specialists would be happy to assist you!